Construction Trades Course Schedule

 Introduction to metal arc welding processes.
 You will learn to perform fillet welds on carbon steel with prescribed electrodes in the flat, horizontal, vertical, overhead, and flat groove.
 60 hours.
 Cost: $185.55.

-Get introduced to the basic principles of blueprint reading.
+You will be introduced to the basic principles of blueprint reading.
 Topics will include line types, orthographic projections, dimensioning methods, and notes.
 Upon completion, you should be able to interpret basic blueprints and visualize the features of a part.
-Instructor: Kim Gaylord.
+Instructor: Baerik Campbell.
 12 hours.
 Cost: $75

 Learn more about the SMAW (Shielded Metal Arc Welding) process.
 Emphasis is placed on padding, fillet, and groove welds in various positions with SMAW electrodes.
 You will also be introduced to the oxy-fuel cutting equipment with emphasis on straight line, curve, and bevel cutting.
 Upon completion, you will be able to perform SMAW fillet and groove welds on carbon plate with prescribed electrodes as well as be able to oxy-fuel cut metals of varying thickness.
 Offered in English and Spanish.
 Instructor: Charles Newkirk.
 Location: MW 101.
 60 hours.
 Cost: Call Gail at 493-7625 for cost info.